DIY Monopoly Game with Free Templates

 If you are planning to make your own Monopoly game, you can create your own templates or use the ones I’ve created for FREE.

 These templates are located in our Resource Library along with lots of other free printables you can use.
-If you have not signed up for our resource library yet, you can click on the picture below.

 The templates use Microsoft Publisher, so you will have to have Microsoft Publisher installed on your computer in order to open them.
 When you click on the pictures in the resource library, the files will download as zip files.
 Each zip file contains a template, so you can just download the ones you are interested in.
 If you have trouble figuring out how to download or open the zip files, feel free to email me at jessica@nowthatsthrifty.com and I can help you.